 The Ecuadorian Haku branch was established in 2018, providing tours with business partner and mountain biker Tony Martin.
 After meeting both William Koch and Tony Martin in 2018, René became their connection to the mountain biking community in Ecuador.

 Mountain bikers in Ecuador can experience some of the best trails in South America in San Miguel of Bolívar province.
 The Andes Cordillera passes through here, allowing mountain biking enthusiasts to descend 9,000 ft. in just 12 miles.
 On these trips, bikers camp under the stars, enjoy homestays and eat incredible food, all while seeing beautiful Ecuador.
 This is just one type of several trips you can take with El Divino Enduro and Haku Expeditions.

-In twenty years, René's true desire is to see Ecuador become a global mountain biking and adventure destination, while dually connecting people, celebrating culture and the environment, in turn flipping tourism on its head globally.
+In twenty years, René's true desire is to see Ecuador become a global mountain biking and adventure destination, while dually connecting people and celebrating culture and the environment.
+He wants to see tourism flipped on its head globally.

 “It’s the kids in the country with real smiles, eating real street food with the people and having real conversation that will make a change," René said.

 Visit El Divino Enduro and Haku Expeditions Ecuador on Instagram